In the past, Amazon has always been clear with its selling policies and outlined the best practices and mistakes Amazon

 As a marketer, you need to try out the best strategy that works for you.
 You have to test your headlines, titles, images that you display, your product images, and your logo, and know what works the best.

 To show your customers that you’re selling quality products, you need to invest.
 So, you need to start an A/B test to know what sells the best.
 Maybe a green product attracts more views than a white one?
 That’s just one of the tests that you need to do.

 6. Absence of ACoS Goal

 In a perfect world, you could increase the volume of your sales and decrease the costs of your product advertising in just a short period.
-But what most marketers fail to realize is that these goals are usually at odds with one another.
+However, what most marketers fail to realize is that these goals are usually at odds with one another.

 Think of speed, efficiency, and volume as the three corners of the triangle.
-You can achieve the two goals at once, but it’s difficult to achieve three.
+You can achieve two goals at once, but it’s difficult to achieve three.

 You can boost the volume of your sales quickly by sacrificing efficiency, but you can increase efficiency but sacrifice the volume of your sales.

 To be able to achieve both efficiency and volume, you need to grow your sales slowly over a long period of time.

 You can utilize Amazon’s sponsored product ads to increase the volume of your sales quickly by maximizing impressions and exposure through aggressive bidding.
-This will increase the volume of your sales and reach, but it would decrease your efficiency.
+This will increase the volume of your sales and reach, but it will decrease your efficiency.